ncasuk/ncas-aws-7-software/merge_dat_files/readme.rst

 To run the script you are required to have a source and output directory

-you can then copy or symlink all your dat files into the source directory and run
+You will then need to copy or symlink campbell dat files into the source directory and run

 ``./sort_dat_files``

-this calls the combined.py script and then the split_by_year.py
+this calls the combined.py and then the split_by_year.py